mlverse/lang/README.md

 temporary folder.
 If R is restarted, a new folder will be used.

-If you notice that you are translating the same function’s help over and over, and across different R sessions, then fixing the cache location would be helpful.
+If you notice that you are translating the same function’s help over and over and across different R sessions, then fixing the cache location would be helpful.
 Use `.cache` to define the folder:

 ``` r